Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 ![Update startup](breaking_change_startup_nuget_86.PNG "Update Startup.cs")

-## Breaking change: Updated client-side validation - frontend v2 and Nuget v1.0.82-alpha
+## Updated client-side validation - frontend v2 and Nuget v1.0.82-alpha

 Introduced with issue: [#3944](https://github.com/Altinn/altinn-studio/issues/3944), and applies to existing apps that upgrade to the new major version of app frontend (v2).